frederikziebell/mofa_mcmc/2_mofa_mcmc.md

 ![](2_mofa_mcmc_files/figure-gfm/unnamed-chunk-8-3.png)<!-- -->

-Moreover, the MCMC model gives a worse solution of the factorization problem, as the distribution of the residuals is much wider than the one obtained by MOFA.
+Moreover, the MCMC model gives a worse solution of the factorization problem, as the distribution of the residuals is much wider than the ones obtained by MOFA.

 ``` r
 W_drug_mcmc <- mofa_obj_mcmc@expectations$W$drug